 By acting responsibly and promoting safety and environmental excellence throughout our organization, we have established a leadership position among global chemical manufacturing companies with a record of world-class SH&E performance.
 With a mindset of continuous improvement, we remain focused on further advancing our SH&E performance and our ability to improving the safety of our products and processes.

 Guided by our Corporate SH&E Compliance Audit, Assessment and Corrective Action Program Standard, we develop our annual audit schedule using a risk-based approach which includes consideration of factors such as time since last audit, site SH&E performance and tenure of SH&E resources.
 Our audits are conducted by teams of internal subject matter experts who are supported by external resources, as needed.
 Each audit includes an evaluation of facility procedures, practices and site conditions to manage compliance with national, state/provincial and local SH&E regulations, internal company standards and industry recognized best practices.
+Corrective actions are established for any gaps and closure of those actions is tracked to completion.

 In addition to Corporate SH&E audits, we participate in annual external audits in conjunction with our commitment to Responsible Care and ISO.
 Our manufacturing facilities also implement annual self-assessment programs as part of our ongoing efforts to continuously evaluate and advance our SH&E compliance performance.